ethanp/programming/StuffIWrote/Scala/Discussion-Center/README.md

 * On the right is a list of participants
     * People who haven't accepted the invitation to participate are noted too

+The WebSocket powers:

+* Submitting messages
+* Downloading messages for *any* of the conversations you are a part of
+* ds

 Server Side
 ===========